g_anaeig: Segmentation fault upon reading in eigenvec.trr

 I'll attach complex.pdb later

-#7 Updated by ZT Yew almost 13 years ago
+#7 Updated by ZT Yew about 13 years ago

 I installed gromacs3.3.1 on ubuntu 7.04 and tried to repeat with the files I attached and it works.